atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 Another shameful confession.
 I wasted a lot of time at this point, and it was pretty frustrating.
 It required a lot of work reaching to this point, and it seemed it was for nothing.
 I couldn't access `Administrator` home directory, I couldn't read or write new files compared to "base" Claire, `BACKUP_ADMINS` didn't have any control over other AD objects according to BloodHound...
 So, was all this work for nothing?!

 ...Turns out you have to log out and log in again for group changes to take effect.
-It's something obvious, it's something I knew from Linux (it works the same way), but my tired brain couldn't remember it and that meant a lot of frustation and wasted time wandering around.
+It's something obvious, it's something I knew from Linux (it works the same way there), but my tired brain couldn't remember it and that meant a lot of frustation and wasted time wandering around.
 Lesson learned (even though I thought I already knew this): if you are tired, take a break!
 Even if you feel the victory so near you could touch it, working with a tired mind almost always doesn't pay off.

 Ok, after this dramatic complication, we can continue!
 Log out, log in again, and the group change takes effect.
-Now, as Claire, we can access `C:\Users\Administrator`!
+Now, as Claire, we can access `C:\Users\Administrator`.
 Finally!!
 Let's read `root.txt` and claim our well deserved prize:

 ```
 claire@REEL C:\Users\Administrator\Desktop>type root.txt